Carlos Alcaraz makes confident start at French Open, Naomi Osaka advances

 No. 48-ranked Bronzetti has never won at Roland Garros in three appearances.
 Her career record in Grand Slam tournaments is 3-10.
 In her most recent match at the Morocco Open quarterfinals last week, she led American Peyton Stearns 5-0 in the third set but ended up losing.

-Elsewhere, No. 30 Dayan Yastremska eliminated Ajla Tomljanovic while Lesia Tsurenko forfeited after playing less than a set against Donna Vekic because of a back problem.
+No. 30 Dayana Yastremska eliminated Ajla Tomljanovic while Lesia Tsurenko forfeited after playing less than a set against Donna Vekic because of a back problem.

 In the men's draw, No. 6 Andrey Rublev defeated Taro Daniel 6-2, 6-7 (3), 6-3, 7-5.
 Rublev showed some frustration during his match, throwing his racket at one stage.